Diigoo-Tech-Ind/ArthaChain/SECURITY.md

 ### How to Report

 1. **DO NOT** create a public GitHub issue
-2. Email us at security@arthachain.in with the following information:
+2. Email us at sainath@diigoo.com with the following information:
    - Description of the vulnerability
    - Steps to reproduce the issue
    - Potential impact assessment